gibbok/typescript-book/README.md

 #### Const assertion

-Const assertion allows us to be more specific by asserting a `const` type.
-It can be used on individual properties or on an entire object.
+This feature allows you to declare a variable with a more precise literal type based on its initialization value, signifying to the compiler that the value should be treated as an immutable literal.
 Here are a few examples:

 On a single property: